Radio and Telly

 • Software: Microsoft WinCE, using Microsoft Electronic Programme Guide

-BT Vision V-Box connections:
+BT Vision+ Box connections:

 V-Box rear

-Rear of the BT Vision V-Box
+Rear of the original BT Vision+ Box

 • 2 x SCART sockets